Aamir1551/CompSwap/README.md

 To generate valid commitments, you may use the file: `contracts/commitment_generator.ipynb`, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.
 To run this file, you will need to use Python 3, and will need to have web3 package installed on your system.
 This file will generate a nonce and the relevant commitments you will need to pass.
 For a successful run, all verifiers must pass in the same "Provider Answer Hash" as the <answer_hash>.
 To use your own private key and initialisation vector, please set the variables provider_key and initialisation_vector to the required values.
 Likewise for the provider_answer_hash please set this to your own hashed answer for that round.

 The file `contracts/paymentAnalysis.ipynb` exists to show the expected returns participants in the market could earn depending upon market conditions.
-To run this file, please ensure you have matplotlib installed on your system.
 We make use of these graphs in chapter 5 and 6.
 Feel free to play around with different configurations of these graphs, by tuning the values of n and k.

 Our next python file is `contracts/protocol1.ipynb`.
 This file demonstrates how providers create hashes of the "roots of a round" that we described in section 4.
-To run this file, please ensure that you have hashlib, Crypto and secrets and numpy python packages installed on your system.

 Our final python file is the `contracts/Protocol1AllCorrectSimulator.ipynb`.
 In this file, we run a successful run of our entire marketplace, and in this case, we also integrate the features of Protocol 1 and do not use example hashes like we did in the previous python files, and we do computation over the operations file: `contracts/inputs/operations.txt`, with the rest of the files in the `contracts/inputs` directory being the input files.
 For this example, our provider also produces the round files in the directory `contracts/outputs`: round1.txt, round2.txt, round3.txt, round4.txt and round5.txt